Afan Forest Park Walks and Mtb

 Further Information and Other Local Ideas

 The St Illtyd's Walk and the Coed Morgannwg Way both run through the park.
 These waymarked long distance trails provide an opportunity for exploring the surrounding area on foot.
 One nice idea is to follow the trails south and visit the lovely Margam Country Park.
 The park is great for walkers with features including the historic Margam Castle, an 18th Century Orangery with ornamental gardens and a Deer Park, all set within 1000 acres of beautiful countryside.
 For cyclists there are lots of trails too with a section of the National Cycle Network known as the Celtic Trail Route 4 running through the park.
+Just north of the parh there's the unusual Brombil Reservoir.
+The picturesque turquiose coloured lake is a lovely place for a peaceful stroll.
+From the hills surrounding the lake there are fine views to the coast too.

 Head north from the park and you can find more walking trails in the wonderful Brecon Beacons and the Black Mountains.